Rolling Stock - IOn this page

 Q. What other coaches have been used lately?

-The IRW coach is said to have had a variety of passenger-friendly and track-friendly features such as chemical toilets.
+The IRW coach was said to have had a variety of passenger-friendly and track-friendly features such as chemical toilets.
 As its production costs were projected to be too high, this design never entered serial production.
-The sole coach of this design made by RCF never entered service with IR (and is still [12/04] at RCF).
-The IRZ coach is said to have encountered various design problems and was abandoned after a few trials.
+The sole coach of this design made by RCF never entered service with IR (was still (12/2004) at RCF).
+The IRZ coach was said to have encountered various design problems and was abandoned after a few trials.

 In November 1999, ICF manufactured an AC-2T coach fabricated out of stainless steel.
 This sole prototype has not been followed up by more units.